WenSimEHRP/JGRPP-wiki/Features/Network-server-administration.md

 This includes autosaves and manual saves made from the server (e.g. using a server console or rcon).
 This does not include savegames made from attached network clients, or the temporary savegames sent to network clients when joining.

+### Offering companies for sale

+The `offer_company_sale COMPANY_ID` console command offers a company for sale to other companies/players in the same way as if it was about to go bankrupt.
+This must be run the network server (if necessary by using rcon).

+(This can also be used in single-player).